 What is Mesothelioma?

-Mesothelioma is a rare and aggressive form of cancer almost exclusively caused by asbestos exposure.
-Mesothelioma is specifically a cancer of the mesothelium – a membrane that forms the lining of multiple body cavities, most notably the pleural cavity, the abdominal cavity and the pericardium.
-Mesothelioma most often affects the pleural lining, as this lining surrounds the lungs.
-When asbestos fibres are inhaled into the lungs, they embed in the lung lining causing the inflammation of the pleura.
+Mesothelioma is a rare and aggressive form of cancer that is almost exclusively caused by asbestos exposure.
+Mesothelioma is specifically a cancer of the mesothelium – a membrane that forms the lining of multiple body cavities, most notably the pleural cavity (which contains the lungs), the abdominal cavity, and the pericardium (which contains the heart).
+Mesothelioma most often affects the pleural lining (the lining surrounding the lungs).
+When asbestos fibres are inhaled into the lungs, they become embedded in this lining, causing it to become inflamed.
 In other cases, asbestos can cause inflammation in the abdominal or cardiac mesothelial membranes.
-This inflammation irritates the mesothelial cells, causing genetic mutations that develop into tumors over time1.
+This inflammation irritates the cells of these membranes, causing genetic mutations that develop into tumors over time.

 Symptoms of Mesothelioma

 Mesothelioma is a very difficult cancer to diagnose, which makes it very hard to catch at an early stage.
 One source of difficulty is that its typical symptoms are not specific enough to identify it clearly.
 These symptoms include chest or abdominal pains, unexplained weight loss, persistent cough, shortness of breath, and pneumonia-like symptoms.
 None of these symptoms single out a diagnosis of mesothelioma among other diseases, especially since it is such rare cancer.
 For this reason, it is typically only diagnosed in late stages.